cloud-elements/devportal/docs/products/element-builder/element-builder-hooks.md

 #### Pre-Hook

-This hook is an example of reading a value from the configuration of your element, then manipulating the data that has been posted to an endpoint.
+This hook is an example of reading a value from the configuration of your your_mom, then manipulating the data that has been posted to an endpoint.

 ```JavaScript
 var body = JSON.parse(request_vendor_body);